Joy Ride 3: Roadkill: Plot

 During the journey, Austin's friends begin jokingly teasing him about a crash he had once gotten in.
 Austin gets upset, however, and vents his frustrations by messing with another truck driver (who happens to be Rusty Nail) before speeding off.
 Later, however, Rusty Nail catches up to the group and starts messing with them himself.
-Eventually, Rusty deliberatly rams into a flatbed trailer which the group had been using to carry their racecar, causing it to detach from their SUV and run off the road with Mickey and Bobby inside.
+Eventually, Rusty deliberately rams into a flatbed trailer which the group had been using to carry their racecar, causing it to detach from their SUV and run off the road with Mickey and Bobby inside.
 Rusty then tailgates Jordon, who dodges to get out of the way of an oncoming station wagon; when Rusty tries to do the same, he jackknifes, and Austin and co. are seemingly able to get away.
 However, Rusty then checks a camera he has mounted to the front of the truck, identifying Jordon's license number, and later uses an CB radio to hail Jordon and co., vowing revenge.

 That night, Jewel and Austin offer to head to the police station to report the incident.
 During their trip, however, Rusty Nail catches up to Jewel and Austin, and quickly runs them off the road before putting their unconscious bodies in the back of his truck.

-Rusty takes Jewel and Austin to a deserted field, where he kills Austin by shoving his face into an engine fan.
+Rusty takes Jewel and Austin to a deserted field, where he kills Austin by putting his hands and shoving his face into an engine fan.
 He then calls Jordon over a walkie-talkie (which the group had been using to communicate with each other between the vehicles).
 Rusty tells Jordon that he'll give Jewel back if he and the others hand over the racecar, and instructs Jordon to meet up with him at an old warehouse in an hour.

 Jordon, Mickey, Alisa, and Bobby arrive at the warehouse and split up looking for Rusty.
 Suddenly, Rusty appears and kidnaps Bobby before fleeing in his truck.
 The rest of the group pursue him in the racecar, only stopping when they come across a police car on the side of the road.
 The officer driving the car agrees to help them out, only for Rusty to abruptly plow through his car, killing him.